 Yes, A Sole Trader Can Have Two Businesses

-There is no restrictions on the number of businesses a sole trader can have.
+There is no restriction on the number of businesses a sole trader can have.
 In fact it is pretty common for entrepreneurs, sole traders or the self employed to have one of more business interests.
 However there are some tax, national insurance and VAT implications you should be aware of if you are a sole trader with two or more businesses.

 Let’s look at an example to explain the tax implications for a sole trader with two businesses.